bboxdigital/lvc-api-docs/exit-api-main/auth.md

-# Quick Start Guide: REST Open API with Standard Access Tokens
+# Quick Start Guide: REST OpenAPI with Standard Access Tokens

 Welcome to the world of RESTful APIs!
-This quick start guide will help you get started with a REST Open API, utilizing standard access tokens passed through the Authorization header.
+This quick start guide will help you get started with a REST OpenAPI, utilizing standard access tokens passed through the Authorization header.
 Follow these steps to seamlessly integrate with the API and access its resources.

 ## Step 1: Obtain API Credentials